Wide waistband pants: is it serious? – CDL#93

 Here is an example.

-blue jeans with back pocket
+blue jeans back pocket

 The pockets are getting closer

-The pockets are directly touching
+The pockets are touching each other completely.

 David Hao, maximum soft tailoring